github/docs/content/code-security/dependabot/ecosystems-supported-by-dependabot/dependency-graph-supported-package-ecosystems.md

 In this article, you can see what the supported ecosystems and repositories are.

-## Supported ecosystems and repositories
+## Supported package ecosystems

-{% data reusables.dependency-graph.supported-ecosystems %}
+{% data reusables.dependency-graph.supported-package-ecosystems %}